 The Show Rules

 Judging of vegetables, flowers and pot plants will follow the official RHS guide.
-A prize will not be awarded in any class if, in the Judges opinion, the exhibits are not of a satisfactory standard.
-The Committee may inspect the garden or allotment of an exhibitor, either before or after the Show, and reserves the right to decline any entry or withhold any prize.
-Any concern should be submitted to the Marquee Manager by 2.30 pm.
-The Committee’s subsequent ruling will be final.
+A prize will not be awarded in any class if, in the Judges opinion, no entry is of a satisfactory standard.
+The Committee reserves the right to decline any entry or withhold any prize.
+Any protest should be submitted to the Marquee Manager by 2.30 pm.
+The Committee’s ruling will be final.

-The Committee shall not be responsible for any loss or damage to exhibits.
-Any exhibits not collected from the marquee by 5.45 pm will be removed by the Committee.
+The Committee shall not be responsible for any loss or damage to entries.
+Any entries not collected from the marquee by 5.45 pm will be removed by the Committee.

 Tips & Guidance